rayhog/aviator-jekyll-template/_api/sw_prod1.15.md

 position: 1.15
 type:
 description: >-
+The software product node features the product name and other important attributes.
+When you query any of the software nodes, it's likely that you will want to include the software product node to get back the product name in your results.

+content_markdown: >-
   In the following query example, you get data from Technopedia that contains PDF Converter in the name of the software product name.
-content_markdown: >-

   `MATCH (n:SOFTWARE_PRODUCT) WHERE n.product = "PDF Converter" RETURN n`

   {: .success}

   <br>
-  The following diagram shows the software nodes and relationships.
+  The following diagram shows the six software nodes and their relationships.

   ![API Image](/images/sw_prod.png){: .img-responsive}<br>&nbsp;